Barcelona Clinic Liver Cancer (BCLC) And BCLC Stage

 8. Itchiness due to accumulation of bile salts.

 It’s important to remember that these symptoms can also be caused by other conditions not just liver cancer.
-In most cases, early stage liver cancer may not cause any symptoms at all and it may only be found incidentally through an imaging test or a blood test.
-If you have any of these symptoms or have risk factors for liver cancer, such as chronic hepatitis B or C or cirrhosis, it is important to speak with a healthcare provider to determine the cause and appropriate course of action.
+Early stage liver cancer may not cause any symptoms at all and it may only be found incidentally through an imaging test or a blood test in most cases.
+If you have any of these symptoms or have risk factors for liver cancer, such as chronic hepatitis B or C or cirrhosis, it is recommended to speak with a doctor to determine the cause and appropriate course of action.

 How Can You Prevent Liver Cancer And What is Advices Against Liver Cancer?